CorriganRenard/cory-renard/content/top/about.md

 I have worked with a wide range of technologies from C# and .net to Javascript, Python and Go.

-I am the father of two beautiful twin girls and husband to a pro videographer.
+I am the father of twin girls and husband to a beautiful, talented wife.
 We currently make our home between the mountains and the sea, in the sprawling forests of the Pacific Northwest.